jqphu/blog/data/blog/off-chain-signature-security.md

 The huge issue here is it's just a bunch of garbage hex.
 That hex could do anything from drain your wallet, take your NFTs, etc.
-Theres no revoking you can do after you've signed the message.
+There is no revoking you can do after you've signed the message.
-A signature here is binding.
+A signature here is binding and held by the attacker.

 The good news is MetaMask provides a very scary warning indicating you should really not call this method.
-Ideally, this method gets phased out entirely but compatibility reasons are painful.
+Ideally, this method gets phased out entirely but backwards compatibility is painful.

 ## `personal_sign`